-"I usually get a bit dehydrated on these things.
+"I usually get a bit dehydrated on these things. more time in the hills.
 But this time I was keen to hydrate optimally and possibly did simply take on too much.
-This was made worse by the fact that about halfway through, when I felt a bit bloated, I decided to cut out electrolytes in case they were contributing to my stomach issues.
+This was "Itotally believe in the approach that you should made worse by the fact that about halfway feel good most of the time.
+Being fatigued isn't through, when I felt a bit bloated, I decided to a validation of good training.
+In fact, it's the opcut out electrolytes in case they were contrib- posite," he says. uting to my stomach issues.
 I intended to restart on them, but forgot.
-So, there was insufficient sodium being replaced.
-Things started to get a bit weird a few hours after that," he says.
+So, there was insufficient After his success on the Coast to Coast trail, sodium being replaced.
+Things started to get a Damian was aiming to beat his 2018 fifth place bit weird a few hours after that," he says.

-Fortunately, his crew, which included a doctor, were able to make sure he was okay and keep him on schedule over the final few miles.
-He finally made it down to the beach at Robin's Hood Bay after 1 day 15 hours and 18 minutes of running, beating the record by just 18 minutes.

-Other than the fluid intake and electrolytes, is there anything he would do differently?
+tor, were able to make sure he was okay and race close to the halfway point - his first DNF. keep him on schedule over the final few miles.
+He finally made it down to the beach at Robin's The disappointment was repeated at this year's Hood Bay after 1 day 15 hours and 18 minutes of Spine Race in January, when he was forced to running, beating the record by just 18 minutes. retire through injury over 180 miles into the 268- there anything he would do differently?

-"I've always been quite a conservative pacer, and that's usually served me well.
-But I'm increasingly curious about starting a bit more strongly and holding on and seeing if that is faster overall or not.
-I was experimenting with that, I was pushing a bit more than I might normally, early on.
-I don't think that contributed to my troubles, but you can never be completely sure," says Hall.
+"I've always been quite a conservative pac- With more than 10 years of success already uner, and that's usually served me well.
+But I'm der his belt, however, it will take more than a increasingly curious about starting a bit more couple of temporary setbacks to dim his enthustrongly and holding on and seeing if that is siasm for the ultrarunning.
+And with Covid-19 faster overall or not.
+I was experimenting with restrictions loosening all over the world, it surely that, I was pushing a bit more than I might nor- won't be long before he's back on a podium mally, early on.
+I don't think that contributed to somewhere. my troubles, but you can never be completely sure," says Hall.